annaivina/QGProject/README.md

 - Doing the evaluations:
 Here, in those general configs like train_incidence_200k.yml or train_hyperedge_200k.yml, you need to write your own directory.

+In general `Nathalie`, just copy my whole hgpflow folder so you will not need to do anything: in our storage you find ...annai/QURK-GLUON/samples_produce/Cocoa/HGPFLOW_v2/hgpflow_v2

 ### 5. Prepare your predicted HGPFlow outputs and your truth outputs for Q/G classification training

 ### 6. Train and predict using ParticleNet